Employment Law

 Protected Activities in California

-Workplace retaliation is when an employer takes an adverse employment action against an employee as a response to the employee engaging in a legally protected activity.
+Workplace retaliation occurs when an employer takes an adverse employment action against an employee as a response to the employee engaging in a legally protected activity.

 Under California Law, there are many activities that are “protected,” including:

-- Reporting a failure to provide accommodation for a disability
+- Reporting a failure to provide accommodation for a disability, and

 Although there are laws in place that protect workers from retaliatory action for protected activity, it is often difficult to prove a workplace retaliation claim.